CaptainMeehan/studious-funicular/projects.md

     <h2>Modular UI</h2><a href="https://github.com/CaptainMeehan/modular-ui" target="_blank">View on GitHub</a>
     <img src="{{ '/assets/images/menu.gif' | relative_url }}" alt="menu">
   <figcaption>UI adapted to our game A.I Quit</figcaption>
-    <p>This project focuses on building a modular UI system that's easy to implement and export from an editor as JSON.
-It uses nlohmann to load these files and create the entire UI structure at runtime.</p>
+    <p>This project focuses on building a modular UI system that's easy to implement in a new project.
+The end goal is to also implement and export from an editor as JSON.
+It is going to use nlohmann to load these files and create the entire UI structure at runtime.</p>
-    <h3>🔧 Key Features</h3>
+    <h3>🔧 Key Features Already Implemented</h3>
     <ul>
       <li><strong>State-Based UI Flow:</strong> Manages UI menus using a state stack (e.g., Main Menu, Settings, Pause), with <code>PushState</code>, <code>PopState</code>, and <code>PushStateAndPop</code> for seamless transitions.</li>
       <li><strong>Modular Components:</strong> Easily build interfaces with reusable elements like buttons, sliders, containers, and text.
 Each is a separate class with helper functions for setup.</li>